Gil Rilov

 Research interests:

-In the international arena, I received an EU Marie Curie grant, was a partner in 3 European Union-FP7 projects, was part of the core group of a COST-ACTION project, MARCONS, on marine conservation in European waters, was/am a PI on two joint Israel-Germany grant (BMBF) comparing climate change impacts in the Baltic and east Mediterranean seas, and I had a binational BSF-NSF grant with Northeastern University in the USA, for climate change research on rocky intertidal ecosystems.
-I am also one of the initiators and leaders of an EU HORIZON-2020 project, FutureMARES, that focuses on the current and future impacts of climate change on marine biodiversity, ecosystem functions and services, as well as developing nature-based solutions to deal with these impacts.
-I am also a partner and task leader in a new Horizon Europe, ACTNOW, focusing on the impact of cumulative stressors on the marine environment.
+In the international arena, I received an EU Marie Curie grant, was a partner in 3 European Union-FP7 projects, was part of the core group of a COST-ACTION project, MARCONS, on marine conservation in European waters, was a PI on two joint Israel-Germany grant (BMBF) comparing climate change impacts in the Baltic and east Mediterranean seas, and I had a binational BSF-NSF grant with Northeastern University in the USA, for climate change research on rocky intertidal ecosystems.
+I am also one of the initiators and leaders of an EU HORIZON-2020 project, FutureMARES, that focused on the current and future impacts of climate change on marine biodiversity, ecosystem functions and services, as well as developing nature-based solutions to deal with these impacts.
+I am also a partner and task leader the new Horizon Europe, ACTNOW, focusing on the impact of cumulative stressors on the marine environment.
+I am also involved in several Biodiversa+ projects focused on improving and networking ecological monitoring methodologies.

 My lab currently runs the national monitoring program on rocky shore biodiversity, and investigates the ecology and biodiversity of Mediterranean coastal communities, and the effects of bioinvasions, climate change (warming, acidification, sea level rise, and extreme events) and marine protected areas on these communities and their functions.
-I am trying to translate my findings and insights into actions regarding ecosystem services (with a special focus on Blue Carbon), nature based-solutions, and marine conservation planning.
+I am trying to translate my findings and insights into actions regarding ecosystem services (with a special focus on Blue Carbon), nature-based-solutions, and marine conservation planning.
 My students also studied sea turtle ecology and conservation, shark populations in the eastern Mediterranean as well as seagrass ecology and mapping in the Red Sea.
-I was a lead author of the marine ecosystems chapter of the national ecosystem assessment of Israel that assessed marine ecosystem services.
 As part of the BALTMED and BIOMOD projects with GEOMAR (Kiel, Germany), my lab has constructed several innovative experimental installations (including large mesocosm facilities) to test the effects of warming and acidification on benthic species, communities and ecosystem functions, which is providing valuable insights on the impacts of climate change on Mediterranean ecological communities.

 Selected publications from the last five years: